leinaxd/NOTES/databases/CMU_databases/lecture_5/readme.md

 # Lecture 5: BUFFER POOLS
+Will there be a database containing all the databases and features of each one?

 # INTRODUCTION
 How the DBMS manages its memory and move it back-forth from the disk